Andaz London Liverpool Street by Hyatt: Early years

-From 1247-1676, the site was occupied by the Priory of St Mary of Bethlehem, which became England's first hospital for the mentally ill, the Bethlehem Royal Hospital, known colloquially as 'Bedlam'.
+From 1247 to 1676, the site was occupied by the Priory of St Mary of Bethlehem, which became England's first hospital for the mentally ill, the Bethlehem Royal Hospital, known colloquially as 'Bedlam'.

 The Great Eastern Hotel was built by the Great Eastern Railway to serve its London terminus Liverpool Street Station.
 It opened in May 1884 and was designed by Charles Barry, Jr. and his son Charles Edward Barry and built by Lucas Brothers.
 It was expanded in 1901, to designs by Robert William Edis, with interior fittings by Maple & Co.
 The extension included a suite of reception rooms known as the Abercorn Rooms.
-Lord Claud Hamilton, son of the Duke of Abercorn was director of the railroad, later its chairman.
+Lord Claud Hamilton, son of the Duke of Abercorn was director of the railway, later its chairman.

 The hotel's clientele included business people who could avoid City traffic by staying near the railway station.
 A daily supply of fresh sea water for bathing was brought in by train.
 The building is notable also for its inclusion of two Masonic Temples—an Egyptian temple in the basement and a Grecian temple on the first floor.
 Caledonian Lodge No 134, an English lodge for Scottish Masons in London, met at the Great Eastern from 1920 to 1947.